mikedao/vending-machine-2001/README.md

 ## Requirements

-- TDD all new work; you may postpone model tests for attribute validations only
+- TDD all new work; you do not need to test for or create validations

 ## Not Required